aumpierre-unb/Psychrometrics.jl/README.md

 ### **dewTemp**

+`dewTemp` computes
-dewTemp computes the dew point temperature of humid air given the water vapor pressure.
+the dew point temperature Tdew (in K) of humid air given the water vapor pressure pw (in Pa).

 **Syntax:**